-For years, I had issues with many who say they belief in Jesus and say they are Christians but their lives are nothing to write home about.
+For years, I had issues with many who say they believe in Christ and say they are Christians but their lives are nothing to write home about.

 So I have absolutely no right to act all self-righteous.